jaredhanson/draft-oauth-scss/draft-hanson-oauth-session-continuity.md

 In OAuth 2.0 {{!RFC6749}}, an authorization server issues an access token and refresh token to a client.
-The client uses the access token to access protected resources hosted by a resource server, and uses the refresh token to obtain access tokens from the authorization server.
+The client uses the access token to access protected resources hosted by a resource server, and uses the refresh token to obtain new access tokens from the authorization server.
 While the authorization server, client, and resource server are separate entities, the usage of the access token and refresh token forms a logical authorization session shared between each entity.

 The access token and refresh token are issued by the authorization server after authenticating the resource owner and obtaining authorization.
 Authorization is